nofaceinbook/betterflat/README.md

 * Replace terrain: If this option is used the exisiting terrain will be replaced inside cutted area.
 * Cut Runway Profile: Generates a profile for the runway.
 If now defintion is given below the profile is based on the raster inside the dsf file.
 * Profile Definition: Here you can define your own profile for the runway like -100@97 0@97 100@97 600@101 800@99 where the number before @ is the distance from runway start and the number after the height (both in meter).
 Values between are interpolated based on these numbers.
 If you define a profile, you need to give definition for every runway of the airport seperated with ";".
+Don't forget to press the "Update Configuration" button after you applied changes.

 ## Issues
 Check out the FAQs included.